bothub-it/torchserve_qa/README.md

 `nvidia-smi`

-To check whether or not the application can access CUDA, run in the python interpreter:
+To check whether the application can access CUDA, run in the python interpreter:
 ````
 import torch
 torch.cuda.is_available()  # check if CUDA is available